 In order to solve the problem, the taxpayer must make a payment immediately, often by wire transfer or another untraceable method.
 The taxpayer feels understandably worried.

 IRS scams often use spoofing technology to fool you.
 Calls look like they’re coming from “credible” area codes or have misleading names on the caller ID.

-The con artist may also use this common phone scam to gain credibility by knowing personal details about you such as all or part of your social security number.
+Con artists may also use this common phone scam to gain credibility by knowing personal details about you, such as all or part of your social security number.
 They will have done their homework.

-The easiest way to avoid an IRS phone scam is to remember that the IRS will contact you using the mail.
+The easiest way to avoid an IRS phone scam is to remember that the IRS will contact you via mail.
 You can also call the IRS yourself to confirm any story.

 2. Grandparent Scams

 Grandparent scams are particularly cruel.
 They prey on well-meaning people and take advantage of their love for their grandchildren.

 Here’s how they work.
 The scam artist contacts the grandparent and tells them their grandchild is in trouble and needs their help urgently.
 Some con artists even pretend to be the grandchild themselves.